TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/RenderingDocs/Index.rst

         .. code-block:: bash

-            eval "$(docker run --rm t3docs/render-documentation:latest show-shell-commands)"
+            eval "$(docker run --rm t3docs/render-documentation show-shell-commands)"

-        This will run the Docker container and print out shell code that defines a helper function named `dockrun_t3rd`.
-This function relieves you of the work of setting the volumes and rights correctly when running the container and provides a folder for the results.
+        This will run the Docker container and print out shell code.
+Once "eval-uated" the code defines a helper function named `dockrun_t3rd`.
+This function relieves you of the work of setting the volumes and rights correctly when running the container and ensures a folder for the rendering results is provided.
 Executing the code with `eval` defines the function for your current terminal.
-        Either do this each time you open a new terminal or add the line to the startup script (`~/.bashrc`, `.zshrc`, …) of your shell.
+Don't forget the quotes around everything that goes into eval.
+Either define the function each time you open a new terminal window or add the line to the startup file of your shell like `~/.bashrc` or `.zshrc`.

     #.
 Run dockrun_t3rd